 Positive and Respectful Touch

 Central to Story Massage is the principle of respectful and appropriate touch, and this is especially important for Nepalese girls living in a society where men traditionally hold the power.
 They were taught to ask permission before touching another girl, and to say ‘thank you’ at the end of the story massage.
 Mary also discussed using hand signals to offer feedback if the touch is too soft, or too firm – if it felt really good or if they they like it to stop.
 The girls were intrigued by these signs and chose to spend time practising and remembering them.

-Perhaps the most moving experience for Mary was being invited into the circle while the GOAL Leaders shared a massage story that they had written especially for the session using the Story Massage strokes.
+Perhaps the most moving experience for Mary was being invited into the circle while the GOAL Leaders shared a massage story that they had written especially for the session using some of the Story Massage strokes.